 We’ve visited Todai-ji a couple of times and it’s a must-see.
-It’s super easy to visit on a day trip from Osaka or Kyoto, so you should definitely add it to your Japan bucket list!This guide will explain how you can get there, and everything you need to know before you go!
+It’s super easy to visit on a day trip from Osaka or Kyoto, so you should definitely add it to your Japan bucket list!This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Todaiji

 Nara was the ancient capital of Japan during the 8th century, and a bunch of important temples were built there.

 Some of these, including Todaiji, were built to try to gain divine protection for Japan after a major smallpox epidemic devastated the country and wiped out 1/3 of its population.